Are you a student who is ready for more?

 Cristo Rey Scholarship F

 Two full-tuition scholarships awarded annually to high achieving students from a high school in the Cristo Rey Network.
-A separate application is required.
 Students must demonstrate leadership, commitment to service, and academic excellence.
+Applicants are required to complete the FAFSA.
+An early action application for admissions is preferred, and a separate application was due by February 15.

-Full-tuition and three-quarter tuition scholarships are awarded on a highly competitive basis.
+Scholarships are awarded on a highly competitive basis.
 Recipients of the scholarship are also provided one Summer Scholars experience.
-Typically recipients have a 3.75 GPA and a 1300 SAT score or a 30 ACT score.
+Typically recipients have a 3.75 GPA and a 1350 SAT score or a 30 ACT score.
 Applicants must apply for admission through the Early Action process.
-A separate application is due by January 15, and an essay and on-campus interview are required.
+The scholarship application deadline has passed for the 2015-2016 academic school year.

 Eagles Fly For Leukemia Scholarship F

 One full-tuition scholarship awarded annually to a new freshman who has survived cancer in his or her lifetime.
-A separate application is due by March 1.
+A separate scholarship application was due by March 1.

-A partial-tuition scholarship awarded to a student from PA, NJ, DE or Brooklyn, NY who declares a major in the natural sciences (Biology, Chemical Biology, Chemistry, Environmental Science or Physics).
+A partial-tuition scholarship awarded to one student from PA, NJ, DE or Brooklyn, NY who declares a major in the natural sciences (Biology, Chemical Biology, Chemistry, Environmental Science or Physics).
 Applicants must apply for admission through the Early Action process and must file the FAFSA.
-A separate application is due by January 15.
+The scholarship application deadline has passed for the 2015-2016 academic school year.

 Ignatian College Connection Scholarship F

-Select number of full-tuition scholarships are awarded annually to high achieving students who have been faithful participants of the ICC program during high school.
-A separate application is required.
-Students must demonstrate commitment to the ICC program and Saint Joseph's University, leadership and academic excellence.
+A select number of full-tuition scholarships are awarded annually to high achieving students who have been faithful participants of the ICC program during high school.
+Students must demonstrate commitment to the ICC program and Saint Joseph's University, as well as leadership and academic excellence.
+Applicants are required to complete the FAFSA.
+A separate scholarship application was due by March 1.

 John P. McNulty Scholars Program Scholarship* I, F

-Full-tuition scholarships and additional partial scholarships awarded to women who declare a major in the fields of natural science (Biology, Chemical Biology, Chemistry, Environmental Science or Physics), Mathematics or Computer Science.
+Full-tuition scholarships and additional partial scholarships are awarded to women who declare a major in the fields of natural science (Biology, Chemical Biology, Chemistry, Environmental Science or Physics), Mathematics, or Computer Science.
 A separate application, essay and on-campus interview are required.
-Applicants must have a minimum of a 3.5 cumulative high school grade point average on a 4.0 scale and a 1300/1600 SAT or 29 ACT composite.
-Learn about the five major components to this program here.
-Applicants are encouraged to apply for admission through the Early Action process.
-The scholarship application is due by February 1.
+Applicants should have a minimum of a 3.5 cumulative high school grade point average on a 4.0 scale and a 1300/1600 SAT or 29 ACT composite.
+A separate application was due by February 1.

 Maguire Scholarship F